 Is infant frenotomy for breastfeeding problems an evidence-based solution?

-Systematic reviews are unable to demonstrate benefits for infant frenotomy
+Systematic reviews are unable to demonstrate any clear benefits of infant frenotomy on breastfeeding outcomes

 Syntheses and analyses, either as systematic reviews or metanarrative reviews, fail to demonstrate benefits of frenotomy for ankyloglossia or tongue-tie.
 It is possible that the benefits of simple scissors frenotomy for classic tongue-tie are being overlooked because of the lack of clarity in all existing research concerning the definition of tongue-tie.

 Often you'll hear it said that research has limitations, that there's not enough research done yet, that we need to take into account clinical experience.
 There's often some truth to each of these claims when it comes to helping women and babies with breastfeeding problems.
 What matters, in my view, is that we understand how to make sense of research, how to set it up and how to analyse it, drawing on clinical experience and robust, debateable theoretical models.
-Unfortunately, most health professionals lack training or experience in this.
+Unfortunately, most of us as health professionals lack training or experience in this.
+This is a health system and education problem, not any individual's fault.
 Very commonly, when it comes to breastfeeding, theories are pronounced to breastfeeding women and their families as facts.

 In 2013, when I first published an article questioning the usefulness of the diagnosis of posterior tongue-tie, I was operating out of clinical experience and theoretical frames.
-Now, there are many studies which investigate the usefulness of frenotomy, many conducted in clinics where a range of frenotomies (including for diagnoses of posterior tongue tie, labial ties, and buccal ties) are offered as a service for babies with breastfeeding problems.
-When these are analysed critically, they don't show benefit.
+Now, many studies have been conducted which aim to investigate the usefulness of frenotomy, many in clinics where a range of frenotomies (including for diagnoses of posterior tongue tie, labial ties, and buccal ties) are offered as a service for babies with breastfeeding problems.
+Yet when these are analysed critically, they still don't show benefit.

 Dinh et al conducted an RCT in a Florida (US) hospital.
 This study randomised 112 mother-baby pairs into a scissors frenotomy and sham scissors frenotomy groups.
 The study was conducted on full term infants (at least 37 weeks gestation, no older than 2 weeks post-birth), born with no medical comorbidities, who were diagnosed with ankyloglossia (defined by HATLFF function and appearance scores), and whose mother had difficulty breastfeeding as measured by a lactation nurse using a LATCH score.